 Louisiana Gateway Terminal

-Representing the United States’ newest container terminal and its only true transshipment port, Louisiana’s Gateway Terminal (LGT) is being built in Plaquemines Parish, Louisiana near Mississippi River mile marker 50.
-The multi-modal terminal represents a partnership between Plaquemines Port Harbor & Terminal District (PPHTD) and private investors.
+The United States’ newest container terminal and its only true transshipment port, Louisiana’s Gateway Terminal (LGT) is being built in Plaquemines Parish near Mississippi River mile marker 50.
+The multi-modal terminal is the successful result of a partnership between Plaquemines Port Harbor & Terminal District (PPHTD) and private investors.

-The terminal is located on the west bank of the Mississippi River, just 50 nautical miles from the Gulf of Mexico, establishing first port-of call on the mighty Mississippi River and the thousands of miles of inland waterways and railroads that transact cargo on its waters and shores.
+The terminal is located on the west bank of the Mississippi River, just 50 nautical miles from the Gulf of Mexico.
+When complete, Louisiana’s Gateway Terminal will be the first port-of-call on the mighty Mississippi River with thousands of miles of connected inland waterways and railroads that transact cargo on its waters and shores.
 The LGT offers alternative solutions to current global supply chain issues with long-term connectivity via the Mississippi River to the U.S. Midwest and international trade lanes – without the impacts of urban congestion.

 The first phase of the project includes alignment and connectivity with the seven Class 1 railroads operating in the U.S. and serving all of North America, and construction of a modern container terminal capable of handling more than one million TEUs annually.